Fancy7Fully/SZSafeViewKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SZSafeViewKit.svg?style=flat)](https://cocoapods.org/pods/SZSafeViewKit)

   A library with simple UIView wrapper against screenshot and screen record.
-  Specifically, it provides a UITextField wrapper around UIView and the wrapper works like passwork, therefore protecting the view it wrapps.
+  Specifically, it provides a UITextField wrapper around UIView and the wrapper works like password, therefore protecting the view it wrapps.

 ## Example